Katlegoee/IMAD5112-ASSIGNMENT-2/README.md

 - User-Centric Design: The Tamagotchi app was designed with a focus on simplicity and intuitiveness to ensure a smooth user experience.
 Features were prioritized based on user needs.
 When you go to the app the first thing to see is a warm welcome page.

- I.Get Started Button: where it directs users to the second screen upon clicking.
+I. Get Started Button: where it directs users to the second screen upon clicking.
 Where the user can now see the game.

 ii.
 Second Screen: It’s where you see three buttons that I have incorporated representing the following actions: 1.
 Feed 2.
 Clean 3.
 Play.